kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 ### Approval or rejection using the Kubernetes API {#approval-rejection-api-client}

-Users of the REST API can approve CSRs by submitting an UPDATE request to the `approval` subresource of the CSR to be approved.
+Users of the REST API can approve CSRs by submitting an UPDATE request to the `status` subresource of the CSR to be approved.
 For example, you could write an
 {{< glossary_tooltip term_id="operator-pattern" text="operator" >}} that watches for a particular
 kind of CSR and then sends an UPDATE to approve them.